jeyziel/blog-1/content/post/convert-an-existing-website-into-hugo.md

 You could write a full-on dynamic site, but it would be overkill.
 You don't need dynamic content, you need HTML that doesn't suck.

-[Hugo][hugo], the delightfully easy to use static site generator, is a great choice, but the documentation assumes that you'll be using an existing template.
-If you've already got a perfectly good site design, then a third-party template is more trouble than it's worth.
+[Hugo][hugo], the delightfully easy to use static site generator, is a great choice, but the documentation assumes that you'll be using an existing theme.
+If you've already got a perfectly good site design, then a third-party theme is more trouble than it's worth.

 Instead, you want to reconfigure your existing website so that hugo _generates that_.
 Adding new pages will be a simple matter of adding a new markdown file.
 Everything else should take care of itself.